Sequential stub matching for uniform generation of directed graphs with a given degree sequence

 Start with $Z_1$.
-This is a polynomial of degree one, as for a Bernoulli variable there holds $t_e^2 = t_e$.
+Since for a Bernoulli variable $t_e^2 = t_e$, $Z_1$ is a polynomial of degree one.
 Since its coefficients are at most $1$, it is clear that any first order partial derivative of $Z_1$ is upper bounded by $1$.
 The expected value of $Z_1$ is upper bounded by $mq_r$.
 This implies that,

-Hence, $ \mathcal{E}_0 = mq_r + \lambda_i \quad \text{and}\quad \mathcal{E}_1 = 1, $ satisfy the constraints of Theorem \ref{thm:Vu} with $\lambda = \lambda_i$ .
+Hence, $ \mathcal{E}_0 = mq_r + \lambda_i \quad \text{and}\quad \mathcal{E}_1 = 1, $ satisfy the constraints of Theorem \ref{thm:Vu} with $\lambda = \lambda_i$.
 Applying this theorem we find

 Next, consider $Z_2$.
 This is a sum over all pairs of distinct edges, hence it contains fewer than $m^2$ terms.
 Combining this with $\frac{\din{u}\dout{z}}{d_{\max}^2} \leq 1$ and $\mathbb{E}\left[t_et_f\right] = q_r^2$, we find that $\mathbb{E}\left[Z_2\right] \leq m^2q_r^2$.
 Taking the partial derivative with respect to a variable $t_g$ and writing $g = (i,j)$ leads to